Men are struggling. A new book explores why and what to do about it

 Rather than try to recapture an era that is long gone, Reeves argues we should help men adapt to the jobs of the future — including many that are now overwhelmingly performed by women.

-In an interview with NPR, Reeve warns if nothing is done to help struggling men, families will become poorer and economic inequality will only worsen.
+In an interview with NPR, Reeves warns if nothing is done to help struggling men, families will become poorer and economic inequality will only worsen.

 This interview has been edited and condensed for clarity.